wesleydpadilla/ninjaOneTakeHome/README.md

 ### Installing server and app

-Go to the devices-clientapp folder inside of the main devices-clientapp and install
+Go to the devices-clientapp folder inside of the main ninjaOneTakeHome folder and install

 ```bash
 $ npm install